vikramsingh7/Database-Mangaer/README.md

 Then exits form option 1 and database gets saved to db file.

 2) Open Database
+The database that you enter most recent won't be open due to programming faults.
 After Creating database user opens this option

 Opens already existed databases